-- methotrexate - cytarabine.
+- low-dose cytarabine - azacytidine.

-You will also have a steroid drug into the spine along with the chemotherapy drugs.

-Maintenance

-Unless you have a donor stem cell transplant (see page 60), you will have maintenance treatment after consolidation treatment.
-The aim is to prevent the leukaemia coming back and to keep you in remission.
-You have it for up to 2 to 3 years as an outpatient.
-The most common chemotherapy combination for maintenance treatment for ALL is methotrexate and mercaptopurine.
-You take these as tablets.
-You may also have vincristine into a vein and a steroid called prednisolone.

-Side effects of chemotherapy

-Chemotherapy can cause side effects.
+Some people have a targeted therapy drug called venetoclax (Venclyxto®) with chemotherapy.
+Your doctors will take regular blood and bone marrow samples to see how treatment is working.
+This helps them decide on any further treatment you may need.
+Side effects of chemotherapy Chemotherapy can cause side effects.
 Your doctor, nurse or pharmacist will explain what to expect.
 Different drugs cause different side effects.
 The main side effects are described here, as well as some ways to reduce or control them.
-You may get some of these side effects but are very unlikely to get them all.
+You may get some of these side effects, but you are very unlikely to get them all.
 Always tell your doctor or nurse about any side effects you have so they can help.

-Chemo was definitely a shock to the system.
-For the first few rounds I was absolutely fine.
-But then when I did get sick, it was really bad.

-Matt, diagnosed with ALL

-Risk of infection

-Chemotherapy usually reduces the number of white blood cells in your blood.
-These cells normally fight infection.
+Risk of infection Chemotherapy usually reduces the number of white blood cells in your blood.
+These cells usually fight infection.
 If the number of white blood cells is low, you are more likely to get an infection.
 A low white blood cell count is called neutropenia.
 Your doctor may give you the following:

-- antibiotics to help prevent an infection - injections of a drug called G-CSF under the skin.
+- Antibiotics to help prevent an infection. - Injections of a drug called G-CSF under the skin.
 This may help your bone marrow make a type of white blood cell called neutrophils.
 When you are in hospital, your nurse will check your temperature regularly and monitor you for signs of infection.
 Always let them know if you feel unwell or cold and shivery.

-When you are at home, contact the hospital straight away on the 24-hour contact number you have if:

-- your temperature goes over 37.5°C (99.5F)

-- you suddenly feel unwell, even with a normal or low temperature

-- you have symptoms of an infection.
+When you are at home, contact the hospital straight away on the 24-hour contact number you have if: - your temperature goes over 37.5°C (99.5F) - you suddenly feel unwell, even with a normal or low temperature - you have symptoms of an infection.